saraabuhattab/Self-Driving-Car/README.md

 Download and watch "Self Driving Car Video" to see the simulation in action!

 # Behavioural Cloning
-To view the implementation of machine learning, check out the Behavioural Cloning folder
+To view the implementation of Convolutional Neural Networks and Computer Vision, check out the Behavioural Cloning folder

 # Behavioural Cloning
 To view how the simulation software was connected with the processed data, check out the DriveCar folder